EmeryP/seattle-javascript-401d27/26b-component-based-ui/assignment/LAB.md

     * Might things change when the counter is > 0 or < 0?
     * Where would the buttons look best?
     * Can you make the number "pop"

+### Submission Instructions
+* Upload the completed README.md, with diagram to your Code Sandbox
+* Submit a link to your Application running at Code Sandbox